 All courses or degree programs including online and distance learning that offer undergraduate or graduate college credits will be covered at CSU, GSU, MVCC, Morton College, Olive-Harvey College, Prairie State College and Richard J. Daley College and our 10 affiliate institutions.

 The minimum program requirement is 6 credits per semester.
 For the first term in CRCP, students are generally limited to 9 credits to ensure a successful adjustment to balancing the overnight job and college.
 The CRCP is a program for part-time students who work part-time.
 Generally, students take 6-9 credits each semester.
 Full-time students who have a current record of academic success may be approved for full-time courseloads.

 Participation begins when you sign the CRCP Student Agreement.
 To maintain coverage, you must meet the ongoing eligibility requirements.

 No. We realize that college expenses extend beyond tuition and books.
-The allowances are unrestricted so that you may use them to offset any expense of your choosing.
+The bonuses are unrestricted so that you may use them to offset any expense of your choosing.

-The CRCP monthly educational allowance is paid at the end of each month, beginning with a student's second month in the program.
+The CRCP monthly educational allowance is paid at the end of each month, beginning with the first month of the academic term.

 If you served in the U.S. Armed Forces, you qualify for an additional stipend.
 You will need to provide a copy of your DD214 form when you sign your Student Agreement as discharge verification.
 For students attending a Partner College, if honorably discharged, you qualify for an additional $200 monthly stipend.
 If you served at least one year and received a General discharge, you qualify for an additional $100 each month.
 Veterans attending an Affiliate Institution qualify for an additional $100 each month.